-Income Protection Insurance For Doctors 2021
+Income Protection for Doctors

 An income protection plan for doctors works by providing a replacement salary should the doctor be unable to do their work due to an illness, or injury in the workplace.
 A monthly payment known as a premium is made to the insurer for them to offer this protection.